p-8s/Green-Credit-Card/README.md

 We conducted qualitative and quantitative researches on ESG development in China and the credit card market.
 Our proposed product is a Green Credit Card which lowers the interest rate as users' greeen consumption increases.
 Full details can be referred to in [our report](https://github.com/p-8s/Green-Credit-Card/blob/master/Report.pdf).

 In our Green Credit Card profitability analysis, we modelled default risk using random forest and calculated expected profit following a model proposed by [So et al](https://www.sciencedirect.com/science/article/abs/pii/S0167923613002625).
-We argue that by lowering interest rate for higher consumption amount, the overall profitability level can be mainted.
+We argue that by lowering interest rate for higher consumption amount, the overall profitability level can be maintained.

 ## Contribution